Functional Decor Makes Your Home Both Efficient and Attractive

 Decorating a space can be a lot of fun.
 It’s something you do any time you move someplace new, or when you want to revamp your current living space.
 But one thing I recommend before acquiring any objects intended solely for decor is to first consider how to furnish your space with functional decor.
 In other words, have pretty versions of the things you already use.
 When you do that, you fulfill two purposes.
 Firstly, you ensure that you have the things you need for your lifestyle.
 Secondly, you create an attractive atmosphere – with those very things you already need.
 After that, you can continue to furnish with purely decorative items as you wish – but covering the functional decor bases first will benefit anyone decorating a smaller space.
 It’s also ideal when you want to keep things minimalist (or to simply avoid extra dusting).
 Read on for twenty great ideas!

-Disclosure: Some of the links below are affiliate links.
-This means I may earn commission if you click through the link and finalize a qualifying purchase.
+Disclosure: This post contains some affiliate links, which means I may receive commission if you click through the link and buy a product.
+As an Amazon Associate, I earn from qualifying purchases.
 This does not affect the price in any way.

 1. Plants: the Quintessential Functional Decor